Biography

 Our Story

-Since Salzburg felt a bit small after some time , we decided in 2021 for Vienna as our “work city”, where we study with Johannes Meissl.
-No matter where: the most important thing for us is that we can be on stage together and pursue our common love for chamber music.
+Since Salzburg eventually felt a bit too small, we decided in 2021 to make Vienna our new home, where we now work with Johannes Meissl.
+Most importantly, we love standing on stage together and sharing our passion for chamber music.

 Biography

-The Javus Quartet is a string quartet from Salzburg consisting of violinists Marie-Therese Schwöllinger, Alexandra Moser, violist Anuschka Cidlinsky and cellist Oscar Hagen.
+The Salzburg-based Javus Quartet consists of violinists Marie-Therese Schwöllinger and Alexandra Moser, violist Marvin Stark and cellist Oscar Hagen.

 Marie-Therese Schwöllinger